 Information about specific ingredients:

 Vaccines do not cause autism.
-There have been 25 different studies looking for a possible connection between vaccines and autism.
+There have been 75 different studies looking for a possible connection between vaccines and autism.
 None have found evidence of a link.
 There are many theories about the causes of autism, but no definitive answers.
-Researchers continue to search for causes and treatments.
+Recent research suggests that genetic risk factors are a big contributor.
 The Autism Science Foundation, a nonprofit dedicated to supporting autism research, also agrees that vaccines do not cause autism.
 It’s a great resource to check out for more information about what causes autism.

 For the past decade, parents have heard about a possible connection between vaccines and autism.
 In 1998, a British physician, Andrew Wakefield, published a study claiming the MMR vaccine might cause a developmental regression that looked like autism.
 In 2010, this study was fully retracted by its publisher, the Lancet .
 The study was found to be scientifically unsound because Wakefield manipulated and falsified his data.
 In May 2010, Great Britain’s General Medical Council revoked Dr. Wakefield’s medical license.

 It's true we don't see many of these diseases, but it doesn't mean they are gone.
 It's because vaccines have worked successfully that we have seen a decrease in these diseases in the U.S. When vaccination rates decrease, diseases can become more common in our communities.
-In 2012, we had a whooping cough (pertussis) epidemic in Washington State and major outbreaks throughout the U.S., the highest number of cases in decades.
+In 2014, we had measles outbreaks in Washington State and major outbreaks throughout the U.S., the highest number of cases in decades.

 Our community’s immunity is eroding.
 In Washington, we have one of the highest vaccine exemption rates for school-age children in the country at 4.6%.
 At some schools, it is 10% or higher.
 These diseases are just a plane ride away.
 With so much international travel to countries in Europe, where measles is still active, we can't take the chance of being unprotected at home.